branscha/lib-scripty/docs/cmdlib-debugger.md

 **dbg-back**

 Take a step back, it might not work as expected because it does not undo bindings, nor other side effects.
 It could be useful to replay some sequences.
+It jumps from argument to argument without showing the intermediate evaluation, it is the inverse command of `dbg-stepover`.

 **dbg-stepout**